UEFI Multiboot (without needing MBR\Legacy booting)

 How to use UEFI-multiboot

-- First select any .imgPTN23 or .imgPTNX4 file (either using the E2B menu or by running SWITCH_E2B.exe from a Windows system).
+- First select any .imgPTN23 or .imgPTNX4 file (either using the E2B menu or by running SWITCH_E2B.exe from a Windows system or if your E2B drive has a FAT32 partition with WinPE files on it, you can UEFI-boot to WinPE and select any .imgPTN file using SWITCH_E2B.exe.)

 - This will allow you to UEFI-boot to the .imgPTN file and run it's payload...

-rEFInd menu - UEFI-boot and choose the payload (white arrow) or Easy2Boot icon to boot to 64-bit WinPE.
+rEFInd menu (not Secure Boot) - UEFI-boot and choose the payload (white arrow) or Easy2Boot icon to boot to 64-bit WinPE.

-- Or you can UEFI-boot to the USB drive and run the Easy2Boot SWITCHPE OS
+- Or you can UEFI-boot to the USB drive and run the Easy2Boot WinPE OS.

 64-bit WinPE to run SWITCH_E2B.exe.

-- In WinPE, use SWITCH_E2B.exe to select a different rEFInd .imgPTNX4 or .imgPTN23 image.
+- In WinPE, use SWITCH_E2B.exe to select a different .imgPTNX4 or .imgPTN23 image.

 - Reboot - goto step 2...